Media-Smart/vedaseg/README.md

 ## Deploy
 ### Known issues
-1. Currently only pspnet model is not supported due to `AdaptiveAvgPool2d`.
+1. Currently only PSPNet model is not supported due to `AdaptiveAvgPool2d`.
 2. Default onnx opset version is 9, PyTorch Upsample operation is only supported with specified size, nearest mode and align_corners being None under this version.
 Set `opset_version=11` in file `volksdep/converters/torch2onnx.py`, if bilinear mode and align_corners are wanted.
 ### Usage
 1. Install volksdep following the [official instructions](https://github.com/Media-Smart/volksdep)